cran-task-views/Bayesian/Bayesian.md

 -   `r pkg("conting")` performs Bayesian analysis of complete and incomplete contingency tables.
 -   `r pkg("CPBayes")` performs a Bayesian meta-analysis method for studying cross-phenotype genetic associations.
+-   `r pkg("openEBGM")` calculates Empirical Bayes Geometric Mean (EBGM) and quantile scores from the posterior distribution using the Gamma-Poisson Shrinker (GPS) model to find unusually large cell counts in large, sparse contingency tables.
+-   `r pkg("RxCEcolInf")` fits the R x C inference model described in Greiner and Quinn (2009).
+-   `r pkg("SampleSizeMeans")` contains a set of R functions for calculating sample size requirements using three different Bayesian criteria in the context of designing an experiment to estimate a normal mean or the difference between two normal means.
+-   `r pkg("SampleSizeProportions")` contains a set of R functions for calculating sample size requirements using three different Bayesian criteria in the context of designing an experiment to estimate the difference between two binomial proportions.

 #### Graphics
 -   `r pkg("basicMCMCplots")` provides methods for examining posterior MCMC samples from a single chain using trace plots and density plots, and from multiple chains by comparing posterior medians and credible intervals from each chain.
 -   `r pkg("bayeslincom")` computes point estimates, standard deviations, and credible intervals for linear combinations of posterior samples.
+-   `r pkg("ggmcmc")` is a tool for assessing and diagnosing convergence of Markov Chain Monte Carlo simulations, as well as for graphically display results from full MCMC analysis.
+-   `r pkg("SamplerCompare")` provides a framework for running sets of MCMC samplers on sets of distributions with a variety of tuning parameters, along with plotting functions to visualize the results of those simulations.

 #### Hierarchical models
 -   `r pkg("baggr")` compares meta-analyses of data with hierarchical Bayesian models in Stan, including convenience functions for formatting data, plotting and pooling measures specific to meta-analysis.
 -   `r pkg("dirichletprocess")` performs nonparametric Bayesian analysis using Dirichlet processes without the need to program the inference algorithms.
+-   The `r pkg("lmm")` package contains R functions to fit linear mixed models using MCMC methods.
+-   `r pkg("MCMCglmm")` is package for fitting Generalised Linear Mixed Models using MCMC methods.
+-   `r pkg("RSGHB")` can be used to estimate models using a hierarchical Bayesian framework and provides flexibility in allowing the user to specify the likelihood function directly instead of assuming predetermined model structures.

 #### High dimensional methods/machine learning methods
 -   `r pkg("abglasso")` implements a Bayesian adaptive graphical lasso data-augmented block Gibbs sampler.